Are RVs Considered Mobile Homes?

 RVs are vehicles that have a home or living quarters attached to them.

-They are not manufactured to be lived in on a full-time basis.
+They are not manufactured to be lived in on a full-time basis, and are generally designed for seasonal use.
 There are several different classes of RVs.

 Class A

-This is a motorhome, includes commercial passenger and school buses that have been converted into RVs.
-Class A motorhomes are generally large and luxurious.
-They have wide berths, multiple rooms, and bathroom facilities.
+This is a motorhome that also includes commercial passenger and school buses that have been converted into RVs.
+Class A motorhomes are generally larger and more luxurious.
+They have multiple rooms, 2 or more slide-outs, and a full bathroom.
+But even within Class A, you will find basic models in the $150,000 range and a luxury RV range that can go upwards of $500,000 or more.

 Class B